MudroadWhite/New-Principia/notes/tactics.md

 This chapter describes the tactics we generally use in further detail.

-Technically speaking, Principia's logic system is very simple, maybe much more simpler than most of the modern typs systems, cf. (SEP entry for Principia Mathematica)[https://plato.stanford.edu/entries/principia-mathematica/].
+Technically speaking, Principia's logic system is very simple, maybe much more simpler than most of the modern type systems, cf. (SEP entry for Principia Mathematica)[https://plato.stanford.edu/entries/principia-mathematica/].
 All it cares about is 1. deducing a theorem either directly or from Modus Ponens and 2. substitute/*rewrite* subparts of a proposition according to some rules.

-The tactics we use try to follow this flavor as much as possible while pertaining a reasonable level of simplicity.
+As a consequence, We don't need fancy tactics to formalize the theorems.
+We want the tactics to 1. follow the proof; 2. for every places that we simplify, we can prove that it doesn't break the proof.

 ## 1. `assert` for intermediate steps
-When proofs are "long enough", the first tactic that should come to one's view should be `assert` to specify the intermediate steps.
+When proofs are "long enough", the first tactic that one should see is `assert` to specify intermediate steps.
 This tactic modularizes the proofs so that they usually have the following structure:

 ```Coq
 Proof.